iggredible/Learn-Vim/ch27_vimscript_functions.md

 ## Learn Vimscript Functions The Smart Way

 In this chapter, you learned the anatomy of Vim function.
-You learned how to use different special keywords `range`, `dict`, and `closure` to modify a function's behavior.
-You also learned how to use lambda and how to chain functions together.
-Vim functions are important tools to create complex abstractions.
-Now you should have sufficient knowledge to start writing your own plugins!
+You learned how to use different special keywords `range`, `dict`, and `closure` to modify function behavior.
+You also learned how to use lambda and to chain multiple functions together.
+Functions are important tools for creating complex abstractions.

+This concludes this Vim guide.
+However, your Vim journey doesn't end here.
+In fact, it actually starts now.
+You should have sufficient knowledge to go on your own or even create your own plugins.

+Happy Vimming, friends!